michaelcfoti/RnB-Wavelet/wRnBmain/README.md

 a) Set data format:

-  Your data must be a '.mat' file contain the following variables, named accordingly:
+  Your data must be a `.mat` file contain the following variables, named accordingly:
-  - data_epochs: Array in double of size : Nepochs X Nsamples
+  - `data_epochs`: Array in double of size : Nepochs X Nsamples
-  - fs : sampling rate
+  - `fs` : sampling rate

    The length of Nsample must be a power of 2.

-b) Place your data in the data folder.
+b) Place your data in the `data` folder.

 **2. Parameters setting**